Our graduates travel and work all over the world.

 Brian T. Wygal

-Brian is a 1998 alum with a BS in Anthropology.
-After graduating from KSU, he accepted a research position with the National Park Service in Alaska and received an MA degree in 2003 from University of Alaska, Anchorage.
+Brian earned a BS in Anthropology from KSU in 1998.
+He then accepted a research position with the National Park Service in the Alaska Regional Office and eventually in 2003 completed an MA degree from University of Alaska, Anchorage.
 In 2005, he was the co-recipient of a National Science Foundation grant to investigate the archeology and paleoecology of the middle Susitna River region of Alaska.
-He later became a research archaeologist for Denali National Park and partnered with the University of Nevada, Reno to conduct remote wilderness surveys and excavations in an effort to interpret the cultural chronology of the central Alaska Range.
+The following year, Brian joined Denali National Park and Preserve as a research archaeologist where he partnered with the University of Nevada, Reno to conduct remote wilderness surveys in an effort to interpret the cultural chronology of the central Alaska Range.
 Brian earned his PhD from the University of Nevada in 2009.
-His dissertation is available online at http://www.unr.edu/cla/anthro/wygal_dissertation09_ver2.pdf.
-Recently, Brian has been working as a government archeologist in central Wyoming, while continuing to present and publish his research on Subarctic and northern Great Plains prehistory.
-Since 2010, he works as an assistant professor of anthropology at Adelphi University in New York.
+In 2010, he became an assistant professor of anthropology at Adelphi University in New York where he continues his research on environmental archaeology, human ecology, colonization, and adaptations to climate change.